The Source of Our Wines

 There is a saying that wine is made in the vineyard.
 The wine is only as good or great as the grapes.
-Our vineyards are located just three miles from the winery where we currently grow six varieties of grapes for our wine: Vignoles, Seyval, Niagara, Norton, Stark Star and Concord.
-We also custom farm other vineyards the source for Vidal and extra Vignoles when we need it.
-The varieties we don’t grow we get from other growers.
-We actually grow more grapes of some varieties than we use and sell these to other wineries.
+Meramec Vineyards maintained their own vineyards for years.
+In 2017, the vineyards, located just three miles from the winery, were sold to a enthusiastic new owner who continues to tenderly care for the plantings of six varieties of grapes: Vignoles, Seyval, Niagara, Norton, Stark Star and Concord.
+We source our grapes from him.
+The varieties he doesn’t grow we get from other Missouri growers.

 Our vineyards are in the Ozark Highlands viticultural area, a designation showing the source of our grapes.
 We are also in a larger Ozark Mountain viticultural area which extends into Arkansas and Oklahoma.